Licensing requirements for providers of funeral expenses facilities

 Distributors and financial advisers dealing in funeral expenses facilities will need to comply with obligations associated with providing a financial product.

-Certain exemptions from the requirement to hold an AFS licence are generally available for the provision of financial services (i.e. not just funeral expenses facilities): see s911A(2) of the Corporations Act and reg 7.6.01 of the Corporations Regulations 2001.
+Certain exemptions from the requirement to hold an AFS licence are generally available for the provision of financial services (i.e. not just funeral expenses facilities): see section 911A(2) of the Corporations Act and regulation 7.6.01 of the Corporations Regulations 2001.
 Some of these exemptions may be available, depending on your circumstances.

 These exemptions generally specify a limited range of circumstances in which they apply.
 If you intend to rely on one of these exemptions, make sure you are aware of any restrictions on the kind of conduct you can engage in under the exemption.